7UKECREAT0R/glsl-bias-motionblur/README.md

 # glsl-bias-motionblur
-pan-based motion blur by sonic ether, this repo serves as a permanent download for it
+motion blur for Minecraft (now including options!), this repo serves as a permanent download for it